jraymartinez/portfolio/_posts/2020-06-12-videogames.md

 </tbody>
 </table>

 The most frequent 1-itemset is Dota 2.
 It dominates the Steam gaming world.
 The results for frequent 2-itemsets and 3-itemsets are not necessarily interesting since it is quite expected that popular games such as Dota 2 and Team Fortress 2 would co-occur more than others.
-Hence, we did some research on relative co-occurrence analysis and found a metric called all-confidence, which is equal to the following equation [[5](#ref5)]:
+Hence, we did some research on relative co-occurrence analysis and found a metric called all-confidence [[5](#ref5)], which is equal to the equation 1 below.

-all-confidence(X⇒Y) =  support(X⇒Y) / max(support(X), support(Y))
+                   all-confidence(X⇒Y) =  support(X⇒Y) / max(support(X), support(Y))       (1)

 If the all-confidence is equal to 1, then itemsets X and Y always co-occur relatively.
 This is equivalent to saying that both confidence(X⇒Y) and confidence(Y⇒X) are equal to 1.